THE FLOWERS BUTTERFLIES AVOID:

 I consulted Jack Neff, President of the Central Texas Melittological Institute, who has been a lifeline throughout our NBC bee-documenting project.
 Equipped with an encyclopedic knowledge of Texas bees acquired through a lifetime of entomological observation, Neff has made himself continuously available for bee identifications, pointing us toward written resources and supplying us with a stream of anecdotal information about the floral preferences and behavior of unusual Texas species.

 According to Jack Neff, prickly poppies furnish abundant pollen, but admittedly little nectar.
-Because male bees drink nectar but do not gather pollen, male cactus woodborers and cactus Diadasia in all likelihood gather in these flowers because they are comfortable: the cup-shaped blossoms shelter them from wind and rain while the male bees await the emergence of females from their winter nests.
+Since male bees drink nectar but do not gather pollen, male cactus woodborers and cactus Diadasia in all likelihood gather in these flowers because they are comfortable: the cup-shaped blossoms shelter them from wind and rain while the male bees await the emergence of females from their winter nests.

 The usefulness of flowers as outdoor shelters plays a large role in the lives of many male native bees.
 Most female bees spend their days building nests underground or in plants, laying eggs and stocking their nests with pollen; afterward, the females often pass the night in their own nests.
 Male bees, by contrast, tend to live and sleep outside, braving the elements.